anki/cozmo-python-sdk/docs/source/getstarted.rst

 4. Swipe left to show the Cozmo SDK option and tap the Enable SDK button.
 5. Make sure the SDK examples are downloaded from the :doc:`Downloads page </downloads>`.
 6. On the computer, open Terminal (macOS/Linux) or Command Prompt (Windows) and navigate to the folder containing that program.
 For example, if the cozmo_sdk_examples folder is saved to your desktop, type ``cd Desktop/cozmo_sdk_examples``.

+.. important:: Do NOT save example programs to the *cozmo_sdk_examples* directory.
+Doing so will overwrite the original baseline programs.

+.. important:: The usbmuxd (USB Multiplexor Daemon) must be installed on any computer system paired with an iOS device before running any programs.
+Installing `iTunes <http://www.apple.com/itunes/download/>`_ will also install the usbmuxd on those systems.
+Linux users can install the usbmuxd module through the command line with `sudo apt-get install usbmuxd`.

+.. important:: Make sure adb (Android Debug Bridge) is installed on your system prior to running a program with an Android device.
+See the :ref:`Install page <initial>` for instructions.

 ----------------
 Example Programs